vishnu350/rs-mainspring-winder/README.md

 # Introduction
 This project helps watchmaking hobbyists build 3D printable "Rising Sun" mainspring winders.
 Everything provided here is free and open source.
-This is the 2021 solution to hobbyist mainspring winding woes and it proudly comes with **absolutely zero warranty**.
+This is the modern solution to hobbyist mainspring winding woes and it proudly comes with **absolutely zero warranty**.
 Use it at your own risk.

 Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1000 Bergeon set to wind vintage unbranded mainsprings/barrels.
 Or sometimes, the appropriate size just isn't available.
 This forces most casual hobbyists to resort to handwinding or other similar stunts, which will definitely kink or damage the mainspring.
-Worry not, as I have come to your rescue.
+Worry not, as we have come to your rescue.

 This mainspring winder is designed using FreeCAD to be easily 3D printed with no post-processing/finishing required.
 It will approximately cost $5/set by most 3D print service providers (use eBay to find someone near you).
 The design is parameterized, allowing you to dynamically change the size/dimensions of the winder and the entire design will be recalculated accordingly.